tclohm/ticketing-system/README.md

 ## Sample application using docker and kubernetes for microservices

+### Stack
+Express & MongoDB
+Mongoose used to connect and interact with MongoDB

 ### [Infrastructure](https://github.com/tclohm/ticketing-system/tree/main/infrastructure/k8s)
 - k8s
   - auth-deply.yaml
+  - auth-mongo-depl.yaml
   - ingress-srv.yaml

 To start the cluster, you must be in the root directory